 Explain how ethical issues can influence collection of evidence, use of data and profiling.

-Learn about the Principles that Underpin Forensic Analysis
+Principles that Underpin Forensic Analysis

 Forensic identification is based two main principles i.e. individuality and exchange.